nosoop/SM-TFCustomAttributeStarterPack/README.md

 for manipulating (mini-)crits
 - [Source Scramble][]:  memory-level tweaking, for when DHooks isn't enough
 - [TF2 Wearable Tools][]:  checks for wearables
 - [TF2 Econ Data][]:  identifies loadout slots for weapons, among other things
+- [TF2Utils][]:  wrappers around some game functions / memory accessors

 The following is only used when building from source; if you're just running the plugins, you do not need these:

 - [stocksoup][]:  personal library for reusable SourceMod functions
+- [smlib][]:  massive community-created function stock library

 Includes are bundled in the `third_party/` subdirectory to ensure builds are consistent.